 The day thoroughly falls in the Bhadra Sukla Chaturthi, as per the lunar calendar.
 This festival is very trivial within the Kathmandu valley as well as in the newa society.

-However, the festival is celebrated all over the world where Hindus reside.
+The festival is celebrated all over the world where Hindus reside.
 But it is celebrated considerably differently in different places by distinctive people.
 Some celebrate it by going to the temples of Lord Ganesha.
 While some bring a statue of Ganesha to their home.
 These things generally happen in India.

 Consequently, the newa rituals and beliefs toward this occasion are also pretty inconsistent.
-Anyhow, according to the legends, the puja of Ganesha is done for good prosperity and wellness of the family.
+Anyhow, according to the legends, the puja of Ganesha is done for the good prosperity and wellness of the family.
 As in they could be able to consume the old rice rather than the newly harvested one.
 Which means they pray for enough grains to the lord.

 Normally, there would not be any security issues even in the street festivals regarding the injuries.
 But you need to be quite careful with your belongings.
 It might get lost or stolen.